Developer Guide

 particulars and appointment details are reflected in this panel.
 The patient being viewed defaults to the first patient

 in the app, if present.
-Whenever the add
+Whenever the add or edit is called on a patient, the patient

 displayed switches to that patient in question.
-The view
+The view command can be used to manually select the

 person to display in the Patient Details Panel.